Humanoid was written in 2012. Many things have changed since then, but some remain the same.

 At the very beginning, I would like to prevent a possible misunderstanding.
 This book celebrates love – true love.
 Not the love we think we are getting or the love we would like to get, but the love we are capable of giving.
 To whom or what we are giving it is a different issue.
 This book does not deny or look down upon love in any way.
 Love undoubtedly exists; the problem is that it’s often incorrectly defined and, therefore, incorrectly approached in everyday life.
 Furthermore, this book celebrates life – every form of it, including the “synthetic” ones (which are by no means less valuable).

 Here are some questions about human beings.
 What do we know about ourselves and others?
 What is love?
 How do we love?
 Whom do we love?
 Do we even know the person we think we love, and why do we love them in the first place?
 How do we know if they love us?
 Is it possible to love an artificial organism, and what kind of love is that?
 You will see that love is a one-way process and a non-mystical one, as much as we may want to believe otherwise.
 Love, of course, can be requited, which is why one would call it a two-way process.
 However, that is not correct.
 We don’t really know what the other person feels – even when we are quite certain that we know it.
 We are all “black boxes” to each other.
-(This will be explained in the chapter “Love and black boxes.”)
 This is where all the misconceptions, emotional pain, all kinds of losses, and even tragedies come from.
 We have unrealistic expectations – and it is not even completely our fault.
 We have simply been taught incorrectly for hundreds of years.
 Finally, how is all this related to artificial intelligence?
 It is quite easy to relate all of the above-mentioned to artificial intelligence, and as you will see, it is quite useful to think about this connection.
 This can result in many answers and possibly open a new perspective.

 I will try to be impartial and realistic about the things I discuss.
 I want to make it clear that I am not ‘taking sides’ but only trying to get to the truth, or at least to what is closest to it.
 After all, everything in this world has its good and bad sides, and we should not overlook any of them.
 I do not argue that everything can be replaced with an artificial creation.
 Nothing can replace the smile of your child, for example.
 That is not the subject of discussion in this book.
 However, it is possible, and even desirable, to replace inefficiency, certain kinds of risk, dangerous or just unpleasant behavior, destructive behavior, physical and psychological abuse, hostility, and many other bad behaviors that come from human beings.
-Some of these things are sometimes wrapped in brightly colored cellophane and then somehow related to different “aspects of love.”
+Some of these things are sometimes wrapped in brightly colored paper and then somehow related to different “aspects of love.”
 Considering that, it is not difficult to see the roots of the sacrifices, suffering, and tragedy that one human being takes because of another – and all that because of the wrongly learned definition of words such as ‘love’ and ‘natural.’
 This, among other things, IS the subject of discussion in this book.